 One of the main traits of any addiction is that it causes the individual to take part in the action or behaviors even when they know it is harmful.
 People with a shopping addiction may compromise their value system repeatedly in the following ways:

-Another characteristic of shopping addiction is feeling guilt or remorse after spending, making promises to stop, or verbally committing to change but still not being able to follow through and stop the behavior on your own.
-For people with a shopping addiction buying things constantly is something they have to do to just feel normal.
-When not shopping or people may experience anger, irritability, depression, and social withdrawal.
+Another characteristic of shopping addiction is feeling guilt or remorse after spending, making promises to stop, or verbally committing to change but still not following through and stopping the behavior on your own.
+For people with a shopping addiction, buying things constantly is something they have to do to feel normal when not shopping.
+People may experience anger, irritability, depression, and social withdrawal.

 Adapted from NCPG/SOGS and DSM-5